Sir Christopher Wren was a seventeenth century architect chiefly remembered for designing St Paul’s Cathedral in London

 1672: Birth of his son Gilbert.

-1675: The foundation Stone for St. Paul’s Cathedral, London was laid.
+1675: The foundation stone for St. Paul’s Cathedral, London was laid.
 Birth of his son Christopher.
 Wren receives a commission from King Charles the Second to build a Royal Observatory for the new Astronomer Royal, Flamstead.
-Charles was keen for his officials to solve the longitude problem for the safe navigation at sea which would make his navy and maritime traders more successful than other world rivals.
-Death of his Wife Faith in September.
+King Charles was keen for his officials to solve the longitude problem for safe navigation at sea which would make his navy and maritime traders more successful than other world rivals.
+Birth of his son Christopher followed by the death of his wife Faith in September.

 1676: Designs for Trinity College, Cambridge completed.